Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Block Encoding

 where $D$ is the total number of distinct entries in $G'$.
 This data is structured using transposition and column oracles $O_t$ and $O_c$, which are defined as:

 The transposition oracle allows us to map the $m$-th occurrence of the $d$-th distinct value to its symmetric counterpart $m'$, related to $m$ by transposition.
 Additionally, the column oracle returns the column index $j$ and sparsity label $s_c$ that corresponds to the $m$-th appearance of the $d$-th distinct element.
 Since the 3D heterogeneous Poisson system matrix is sufficiently structured, such oracles can be efficiently implemented on a quantum computer.
 In App. \ref{sec:BE_GW_flow}, we provide an explicit construction of $G'$ and prove it has gate complexity $O(\log N + D\log D)$.
+Notice that this, nor our final QLS runtime, has any dependence on the matrix sparsity.
+In App.~\ref{sec:BE_GW_flow}, we show that the maximum sparsity of any row/column is bounded by $7$, so this reliance on sparsity is removed when we are considering asymptotic notation.

 To bound $D$, recall that the non-zero terms in eq. \ref{eq:G-def} only depend on the $\K$ values for adjacent cells.
 Suppose the domain is discretized such that there are at most $F$ distinct values that $\K$ can take across all cells.
 Then, using geometric or harmonic means, the number of possible interface values (i.e., the values assigned to the permeability at each face between neighboring cells) is at most $F^2$, corresponding to all possible pairwise combinations of adjacent cell coefficients.